spadi-alliance/Fakernet/README.md

 `SAMIDARE`: Example firmware of the SAMIDARE.
 Using GTH with pcs/pma IPcore, 1000Base-X.

+`AMANEQ`: Example firmware of the AMANEQ.
+Using GTX with pcs/pma IPcore, 1000Base-X.

 For the file downloaded from the Fakernet's original webpage, there are also the exmaples of Arty A7-35 board and Alinx AX516 board.